Tête-à-Tête

 Duration: Spring 2021

-Role: UX and UI Designer
+Role: Game Designer

 Tête-à-Tête is an art history based board game that allows people to engage with the people, stories, and themes behind the Rococo art period.